forwinder15/learndiesels/content/posts/2019-04-05--do-diesel-mechanics-get-paid-flat-rate/index.md

 updated: "Last updated: Aug 10, 2021"
 ---

 So, you are looking at jobs.
 You see a company that says it pays flat rate to its mechanics.
 Is that a deal?
 What is flat rate?
 Do all mechanics make flat rate?
 Let's dive into that.
+I took a survey of 50 diesel mechanics.
+The information in this article is based from those findings.

 Do diesel mechanics make flat rate?